Types of Retirement Plans

 Although IRA-based plans are also defined contribution plans, the 401(k) plans and the profit-sharing plan all require the annual filing of Form 5500, Annual Return/Report of Employee Benefit Plan and all can be established by any employer.

-For 401(k) plans, an employee can contribute $17,000 for 2011 and 50+ year-old employees can contribute an additional $5500 as a catch-up contribution.
-Employers can also contribute to the plan for the employees, but the combined contribution from both employer and employee cannot exceed 100% compensation or $50,000 for 2012.
+For 401(k) plans, an employee can contribute $19,000 for 2019 and 50+ year-old employees can contribute an additional $6000 as a catch-up contribution.
+Employers can also contribute to the plan for the employees, but the combined contribution from both employer and employee cannot exceed 100% compensation or $56,000 for 2019.
 If the employee chooses and the plan allows it, the employee can contribute to a Roth 401(k) with after-tax income, which is taxed like a Roth IRA — contributions are not tax-deductible, but withdrawals are tax-free.
-Beginning in 2013, employees will be able to make an in-plan conversion from a regular 401(k) to a Roth 401(k), if the employer's plan allows it.
+Since 2013, employees may make an in-plan conversion from a regular 401(k) to a Roth 401(k), if the employer's plan allows it.
 Although such conversions were allowable before, they could only be done under certain situations, such as when the employee reached 59½.

 The employer can deduct contributions of up to 25% of the aggregate compensation for all participants plus all salary reduction contributions.
 However, the employer must satisfy an annual test to show that excess contributions or deferrals have not been made for highly compensated employees; otherwise, the excess will be subject to a 10% excise tax.
 Safe harbor 401(k) plans also require that the employer make a specified matching contribution of 3% to all participants, but this type of plan does not require the annual test that applies to the other 401(k) plans.